starwit-trainings/it-foundation/03-Operating-Systems/Readme.md

 * Does your operating system have a package manager?
 * List all installed software packages.

-For Windows you can use Powershell to use Os functions and to make your life easier.
+For Windows you can use Powershell to use OS functions and to make your life easier.
 On Linux Bash is a widely used shell.

 ### Bash
 Examples and tasks can be found in this [folder](./bash/)